-Currently off almost every tourist’s radar in Mexico is the Tehuacán-Cuicatlán Biosphere Reserve, one of my favourite places to see the real Mexico off the beaten track that I discovered by accident when researching Mexico’s UNESCO World Heritage Sites (I have visited 250+ UNESCO Sites so far).
+Currently off almost every tourist’s radar in Mexico is the Tehuacán-Cuicatlán Biosphere Reserve, one of my favorite places to see the real Mexico off the beaten track that I discovered by accident when researching Mexico’s UNESCO World Heritage Sites (I have visited 320+ UNESCO Sites so far).

-The Tehuacán-Cuicatlán Biosphere Reserve offer’s all those quintessential shots of rugged landscapes, barren desert and cacti galore that you might expect when you travelling around Mexico – but will sorely miss if you stick to travel destinations in the south of Mexico like Palenque, Tulum, Campeche or Chichen Itza.
+The Tehuacán-Cuicatlán Biosphere Reserve offer’s all those quintessential shots of rugged landscapes, barren desert, and cacti galore that you might expect when you traveling around Mexico – but will sorely miss if you stick to travel destinations in the south of Mexico like Palenque, Tulum, Campeche or Chichen Itza.

 Tehuacán-Cuicatlán Biosphere Reserve is located in a valley landscape backed by mountains in Puebla and Oaxaca State, with around 500,000 hectares of protected land – 140,000 of which is being considered for UNESCO World Heritage Status and the remainder as a buffer zone in which minimal human activities are permitted.

 There are also around 600 vertebrate species found here as well as several endemic species, but make no mistake – the cactus are the star of the show!
-However if they are really not enough for you there are various types of micro-climates found here due to the altitudinal variation including tropical deciduous forest, thorny forest, oak and pine forest, grasslands and desert scrub
+However, if they are really not enough for you there are various types of micro-climates found here due to the altitudinal variation including tropical deciduous forest, thorny forest, oak, and pine forest, grasslands and desert scrub

 As if its natural significance was not enough the Valley of Tehuacán – Cuicatlán was also one of the key sites of agricultural development in Mesoamerica, with the domestication of corn, avocado, pumpkin and chilies being thought to have occurred here!

 If you have the time the small pueblo of San Juan Raya has an interesting Community Paleontological Museum and Turritelas Ecotourism Park where you can see more of the area’s rich fossil history.
 In the town of Zapotitlan Salinas itself you can also visit the churches of San Martin, Reyes Magos and San Francisco which are some of the oldest in the region – and discover many artisans clay crafts from which the region is known.